MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 Text Extractor can only recognize languages that have the OCR language pack installed.

-The list can be obtained via PowerShell by running following commands:
+The list can be obtained via PowerShell by running the following commands:
 ```console
 PS C:\Windows\system32> [Windows.Media.Ocr.OcrEngine, Windows.Foundation, ContentType = WindowsRuntime]
 PS C:\Windows\system32> [Windows.Media.Ocr.OcrEngine]::AvailableRecognizerLanguages